Welcome to the official website of Strete in Devon, England. It is run and administered by Strete Parish Council.

 Please contact the Parish Clerk with any ideas for articles, to offer photographs or for general feedback.

-News reports this week mention an elderly gentleman from North Devon who was duped into parting with his life savings of £9,000.
+Officials are reporting that these following kinds of hoax calls are STILL doing the rounds.
+An elderly gentleman from North Devon who was duped into parting with his life savings of £9,000.
 He received a telephone call apparently from the 'Metropolitan Police' who said his grandson had been arrested and needed money for bail.
 The gentleman gave his bank details to the caller which turned out to be a hoax call and his bank account was emptied.

 Other scams which are growing in number are calls coming from somebody claiming to be from your bank or the Police.
 They give a variety of reasons for calling including the fact that somebody has been arrested in possession of your bank cards and they need the account and PIN numbers from you to check this and again bank accounts are drained of funds.